Salt, Sand, and Shutter Speeds: A Windy Day in Chiba

 Sure enough, arriving to the coast and stepping out of the car revealed some less than ideal shooting conditions.
 There was a strong wind blowing off the water—a cold, salty, mist-throwing, sand blowing, gusting wind.

-Also, since I had a feeling that sand, salt, and water are not good for the inside of the camera, the conditions meant that I would not be separating any lenses from the camera body.
+This meant that the lighting modifiers I had intended to use were not coming out of the car.
+Soft boxes, umbrellas, and reflectors just don't get along well with heavy winds.
+I also had a feeling that sand, salt, and water are not good for the inside of the camera, the conditions meant that I would not be separating any lenses from the camera body.

 It didn't look great, but I figured that I was already there and should see what could be made of it.
 So, I pulled out the protector filter that had been sitting unused in my bag for years, screwed it onto my choice of lens for the shoot, grabbed one small flash, and headed into the wind.